nonoo/homerseklet/README.md

 homerseklet
 ===========

 A webpage for displaying temperature graphs.
+More info [here](https://github.com/nonoo/homerseklet).
 You can see it working [here](http://puttony.nonoo.hu/homerseklet).

 It uses dygraphs for displaying data, which is read using gettemp.csv.php.
 Example SQL table structure can be found in example.sql.